Shortbread cookies have a tendency to be dry. Unless you use this recipe. Yes, this really is s***-kickin’ shortbread!

 I apologize for the title, but allow me to explain.
 I’m not a huge shortbread fan by nature.
 I usually find it too dry, the texture is off, or its fairly tasteless.
 On occasion, I may or may not have a tendency to get a wee bit obsessed with baking a specific thing.
 So I end up making the same thing over & over, subtly changing it each time.
 The end result is that we end up eating *a lot* of whatever it is that I am not, in my mind, getting quite right.
 So was the case with shortbread.

 Bacon Slayer is my favorite taste tester because he will listen to me break down my thoughts about the goings on of the recipe, the changes I’ve made, what version he is eating now–you get the idea.
 And most of the time, his has the wherewithal to keep his eyes from glazing over, and he continues to look engaged, smile and nod.
-Well, after shortbread attempt number 16, I think he was afraid to come home at night for fear of eating still more shortbread.
+Well, after shortbread cookies attempt number 16, I think he was afraid to come home at night for fear of having to eat still more shortbread.
 Then one day, I presented him with these:

-of which he dutifully took a bite.
+He dutifully took a bite.
 He’s good like that.
 Then he took another bite.
 And another.
 Pretty soon, both cookies were gone.
 I’m standing there holding an empty plate.
 Waiting.

 Thus the name.
 And yes, he was an English major.